Cap Anson and His Great Bankruptcy-Inducing Semi-Pro Ballpark

 Given appropriate funding, he could have assembled and managed an excellent team comprising the best talent in the Midwest.
 There were no salary limits or reserve clauses in semi-pro ball; players took the field for whoever gave them the most money.
 But Anson could not pay the salaries required to attract a top-flight team.

-Colts third baseman Hugh Cook earned $15 weekly for playing two games, a fact revealed to the world by the newspaper in his hometown of Kenwanna, Indiana.
+Colts third baseman Hugh Cook earned $15 weekly for playing two games, a fact revealed to the world by his hometown newspaper.
 It wasn’t a great deal of money.
 A union hod carrier in Chicago made $16.80 each week.
 A Class D minor leaguer made about $25 a week.

 Anson’s Colts swam in the same talent pool from which Jimmy Callahan, Jimmy Ryan, and the other park magnates slaked their thirst.
 As a result, Anson’s Colts were not much better or worse than the other semi-pro teams.
 The Colts of 1907 were not the sensational collection of “crackerjacks” that Anson needed to draw the big crowds.

 Early in the 1907 season, Anson herded his Colts into the studio of George R. Lawrence for a team photo.
-In 2017, Christie’s auctioned off a 13×10.75-inch print of the photograph for $500.
+One hundred ten years later, Christie’s auctioned off a 13×10.75-inch print of the photograph for $500.

 Christie’s incorrectly identified the picture as “the 1908 Anson Colts.”
 But the presence in the photo of first baseman Al Weinberger indicates that the photo was taken before June 30, 1907, when Weinberger made his final appearance with the Colts.
 Other players in the photo, such as shortstop Jack Corbett, were long gone by 1908.

 Anson’s Colts early in the 1907 season.
+Front row (left to right): Clark, Wayland, Sampson, Corbett.
+Middle row: Cook, Eckersall, Cherry, Rooney, Butcher.
+Back row: Sullivan, Houston, Anson, Weinberger, Gertenrich.
 George R. Lawrence & Co.

 Anson, 55 years old, stands in the back, towering over his players.
-To Anson’s right is the 22-year-old Weinberger, who had played center for the Northwestern basketball team.
-On his WWII draft registration, Weinberger recorded his height as six-foot-three.
+Al Weinberger, 22 years old, stands to the right of Anson.
+Weinberger had played center for the Northwestern basketball team.
+On his WWII draft registration, he recorded his height as six-foot-three.
 A bowler hat conceals the top of Anson’s head, but his shoulders are clearly above Weinberger’s.
 If Weinberger was six-foot-three, then Anson must have been at least six-foot-four, possibly six-foot-five.